pgalko/BambooAI/README.md

 - If no initial question is provided, the agent prompts the user for a question or an 'exit' command to terminate the program.
 - The agent then enters a loop where it responds to each question provided, and upon completion, prompts the user for the next question.
 This loop continues until the user chooses to exit the program.

-**2. Task Evaluation**
+**2. Task Routing**
-- The agent stores the received question and utilizes the Large Language Model (LLM) to evaluate and categorize it.
+- The agent stores the received question and utilizes the Large Language Model (LLM) to classify it.
 - The LLM determines whether the question necessitates a textual response, additional information (Google search: https://serper.dev/), or can be resolved using code.
-- Depending on the task evaluation and classification the agent calls the appropriate agent.
+- Depending on the task evaluation and classification the task is routed to the appropriate agent.

 **3. Dynamic Prompt Build**
 - If the question can be resolved by code, the agent determines whether the necessary data is contained within the provided dataset, requires downloading from an external source, or if the question is of a generic nature and data is not required.
 - The agent then chooses its approach accordingly.
-It formulates an algorithm, expressed as a task list, to serve as a blueprint for the analysis.
+It can formulate a plan to serve as a blueprint for the analysis.
 - The original question is modified to align with this algorithm.
 The agent performs a semantic search against a vector database for similar questions.
 - Any matching questions found are appended to the prompt as examples.
-GPT-3.5, GPT-4 or a local OSS model is then used to generate code based on the algorithm.
+A selected LLM model is then used to generate code based on the algorithm.

 **4. Debugging, Execution, and Error Correction**
-- If the generated code needs debugging, GPT-4 is engaged.
 - The code is executed, and if errors occur, the agent logs the error message and refers it back to the LLM for correction.
-- This process continues until successful code execution.
+- This process continues until successful code execution or the error correction limit is reached.

 **5. Results, Ranking, and Knowledge Base Build**
-- Post successful execution, GPT-4 is used to rank the answer.
+- Post successful execution, user can rank the answer.
 - If the rank surpasses a set threshold, the question, answer, code, and rank are stored in the Pinecone vector database.
 - Regardless of the rank, the final answer or visualization is formatted and presented to the user.

-**6. Human Feedback and Loop Continuation**
-- The agent seeks feedback from the user.
-- If the user validates the auto-generated ranking, the question/answer pair is stored in the vector database.
-- If not, a new execution loop begins.

 Throughout this process, the agent continuously solicits user input, stores messages for context, and generates and executes code to ensure optimal results.
 Various AI models and a vector database are employed in this process to provide accurate and helpful responses to user's questions.